Libyan activist shot dead in Benghazi

 Benghazi is where the uprising against Muammar Gaddafi began in February 2011 but is now a hot spot for violence, with numerous attacks on security forces.

-Libya's weak central government is struggling to assert its authority over armed groups that helped topple Gaddafi but have yet to lay down their weapons.
+Libya's weak central government is struggling to assert its authority over armed groups which helped topple Gaddafi but have yet to lay down their weapons.
 Islamist militants have also come to the fore.

-(Reporting by Ghaith Shennib and Feras Bosalum; Writing by Marie-Louise Gumuchian; Editing by Doina Chiacu)
+(Reporting by Ghaith Shennib and Feras Bosalum; Writing by Marie-Louise Gumuchian; Editing by Angus MacSwanj)